 Yes, we do have working cats.

-Where do the other pets come from?
+Where do the other sanctuary animals come from?

 We take unadoptable pets from other local agencies.
 We take surrenders from our veterinarian.
 We take old hens and ducks being offered up “for the soup pot.”
 We take hens from unsuccessful urban chicken projects.
 We take second-hand lab animals.
 We take in stray pets whose owners can’t be located.
 We inherit pets from cancer victims.
 We foster pets for people in transition who aren’t ready to surrender.